Hagler Fellow Partners With VMBS Gastrointestinal Laboratory, Inspires Veterinary Students To Participate In Clinical Research

 Story by Courtney Price, VMBS Communications

-Over the next three years, the Texas A&M School of Veterinary Medicine & Biomedical Sciences’ (VMBS) Gastrointestinal Laboratory (GI Lab) will get to partner with one of the top veterinary gastroenterologists in the world, thanks to a fellowship from the Texas A&M Hagler Institute for Advanced Study.
+Over the next three years, the Texas A&M College of Veterinary Medicine & Biomedical Sciences’ (VMBS) Gastrointestinal Laboratory (GI Lab) will get to partner with one of the top veterinary gastroenterologists in the world, thanks to a fellowship from the Texas A&M Hagler Institute for Advanced Study.

 Dr. Jody Gookin, the FluoroScience Distinguished Professor of Veterinary Scholars Research Education at North Carolina State University, was recently selected as one of the 2023-2024 Hagler Fellows, a prestigious fellowship awarded to 14 outstanding researchers each year who have distinguished themselves through outstanding professional accomplishments or significant recognition.
 The fellows partner with academic units from across Texas A&M to further advance ongoing research.